What is Conductive Hearing Loss?

 - Fluid in your middle ear, resulting from a cold or a middle ear infection (otitis media).

-An infection in the ear canal, known as swimmer’s ear
+- An infection in the ear canal, also known as swimmer’s ear.

 There are different treatments for conductive hearing loss, depending on the exact cause.
 Treatments include:

-The good news is that many cases of conductive hearing loss do get better with treatment.
+The good news is that many cases of this type of hearing loss do get better with treatment.
 Some even resolve on their own.